depsysinc/dsados/README.md

     * make all prototypes explicit
     * Switch all tests to test type rather than err string
 * terminal
-  * fix resize to not do linear search of font sizes to get proper size
+  * FIXME resize to not do linear search of font sizes to get proper size
-  * custom framebuffer pipeline
-    * create framerender callback hook
-    * pull out effects into depsysweb

-Render text to text texture
-Pass text texture to processing chain render(sourceTexture) final link in the chain renders to the default framebuffer.0
+  * FIXME prevent bloomfilter wrapping
   * different fonts for different vintages of computer
   * Implement custom gl effects calls
     * slow fuzzy warmup